mliou8/mliou8.github.io/_posts/2016-4-11-Emoji-Player.md

 I just recently deployed a side project!
 I'm tentatively calling it 'The Best Emoji Music Player in the World'.
-Check it out here: This is [emojiplayer](http://www.emojiplayer.com)
+Check it out here: This is [Emoji Player](http://www.emojiplayer.com)

 It's amazing that the domain name was basically untaken.
 I think it's because no domain name bots have picked up on emoji as a real word yet.